Community Forums in Southend

 There are various community forums within Southend which bring together and support different local communities and groups.
 Forums are one way to get involved in activity and discussions about important local issues.
 Some local forums cover different themes like supporting children and young people or improving local health and wellbeing and others cover specific areas such as faith, ethnicity, volunteering or focus on smaller local areas and neighbourhoods.

 There is some further information on the forums below.

-Southend Community Forums are attended by voluntary groups and organisations that provide services for people in the Southend-on-Sea area.
-The forums are an opportunity for voluntary organisations to keep informed on important issues affecting their group.
+SAVS Thematic Groups are attended by voluntary groups and organisations that provide services for people in the Southend-on-Sea area.
+The groups are an opportunity for voluntary organisations to keep informed on important issues affecting their group.
 They also provide an opportunity to promote the interests of the voluntary sector in Southend and to influence, support, collaborate over and promote the delivery of local services.

-What areas or issues are covered by the Southend Community Forums?
+What areas or issues are covered by the SAVS Thematic Groups?

-For more information or to join a forum please contact:The Community Forums Officer
+For more information or to join the groups please contact or go to http://savs-southend.org/thematic-groups

 Telephone: 01702 356080